BaconErie/Distracting-Websites/lists/README.md

+#Lists Folder

 This folder contains lists of distracting websites.
-Each list contain domain names or URLs of distracting sites seperated by new lines.
+Domains/URLs are seperated by a space.

 ## Information about each list